mlightning3/flask-video-streaming/README.md

 * Video Recording
 * Downloading saved pictures and video
 * Adding/Removing pictures and video from listing
-* Controlling camera light
+* Controlling external devices (such as a light)
+* Reading from external devices (such as a sensor)

 ### Hardware Requirements

 * 1Ghz processor
 * 512Mb RAM
 * ??
 Space for all the videos and pictures
+* (Optional but recommended) external controller for LEDs and sensors

 Runs on Raspberry Pi Zero W, 3, 3B+ and whatever x86 box you have around.
-The video saving will benifit from having multiple cores and a fast connection to your storage medium.
+The video saving will benefit from having a fast connection to your storage medium.
+Currently having extra cores will only benefit you if you use the external controller for LED and sensor reading.

-Works with any camera OpenCV can talk to (webcams, PlayStaion Eye, etc.), and has support of the Raspberry Pi camera.
+Works with any camera OpenCV can talk to (webcams, PlayStation Eye, etc.), and has support of the Raspberry Pi camera (both clones and genuine).
-Higher resolution cameras will require a stronger processor to keep the stream going at a resonable rate, though if the camera is supported by OpenCV then you can drop the resolution for weaker hardware.
+Higher resolution cameras will require a stronger processor to keep the stream going at a reasonable rate, though if the camera is supported by OpenCV then you can drop the resolution for weaker hardware.

 Installing and Setup